-Zero-percent finance deals are becoming harder for car shoppers to find, according to new analysis from Edmunds.
+Zero percent finance deals are becoming harder for car shoppers to find.

 Continue Reading Below

-With interest rates on the rise, zero percent finance deals dropped to their lowest level since July 2005 last month, Edmunds said.
-Promotional offers of 0% annual percentage rates (APRs) accounted for 6.92% of all new-vehicle sales in July, down from 11.34% in the same month last year.
+With interest rates on the rise, zero percent finance deals have dropped to their lowest levels since 2005, according to recent analysis by Edmunds.
+Promotional offers of zero percent annual percentage rates accounted for 5.6 percent of all new-vehicle sales in September, down from 10.1 percent in the same month in 2017.

-The decline of zero percent offers in recent months has bucked the seasonal trend, as automakers typical dangle no-interest loans in the summer to boost sales of outgoing model-year vehicles.
+The decline of zero percent offers in recent months has bucked the seasonal trend, as automakers typically dangle no-interest loans during the summer to boost sales of outgoing model-year vehicles.
 But no-interest loans have become more costly for lenders.
 Automakers are now using cash incentives and other perks to attract buyers.

 “This appears to mark the end of a fairly long-lived tradition for the industry,” Jeremy Acevedo, Edmunds’ manager of industry analysis, said in a news release.
 “While inventory isn’t at the alarming level it was at this stage last year, how automakers navigate their model-year selldown will be critical through the rest of the year as the market contracts and prices continue to rise.”

-Edmunds added that July’s scarcity of zero-percent finance offers helped keep interest rates near record highs.
-The average rate for a new vehicle was 5.74%, sharply higher than a year-ago average of 4.77%.
-That’s the largest year-over-year increase through the first seven months of 2018, Edmunds said.
+Edmunds added that a scarcity of zero percent finance offers has helped keep interest rates near record highs.
+The average rate for a new vehicle was 5.8 percent in September, sharply higher than the year-ago average of 4.8 percent.

 The Federal Reserve has gradually hiked short-term interest rates to counter rising inflation, a move that increases borrowing costs for consumers.
 Sticker prices have also climbed amid declining market share for passenger cars, which are usually less expensive than sport-utility vehicles (SUV).
-Strong sales of SUVs and pickup trucks have driven average prices higher.
+Strong sales of SUVs and pickup trucks have driven transaction prices higher in recent years.

 In order to keep monthly payments in check, car buyers have put more money down and taken out longer-term loans.
-The average down payment in July was $3,970, up from $3,621 in the year-ago month.
-Average loan terms fell slightly to 68.75 months from 69.45 months.
-Five years ago, the average loan was 65.58 months.
+The average down payment in September was $4,198, up from $3,555 five years ago.
+The average loan term was 68.7 months compared to 65.5 months.